geffzhang/awesome-semantickernel/README.md

 - [ServiceStack.AI](https://github.com/ServiceStack/ServiceStack/tree/main/ServiceStack/src/ServiceStack.AI) Speech-to-Text and ChatGPT providers to enable natural language features in .NET
 - [MerkonVectorDB](https://github.com/Gravicode/MerkonVectorDB/)
 - [bankcopilot-semantickernel-aiplugin](https://github.com/raffertyuy/bankcopilot-semantickernel-aiplugin) This is a Bank ChatGPT AI Plugin POC to observe how ChatGPT will perform with additional banking transaction skills
+- [FreeMindLabs.SemanticKernel.Connectors.Elasticsearch](https://github.com/freemindlabsinc/FreeMindLabs.SemanticKernel) A Semantic Kernel connector to Elasticsearch.
+Use Elasticsearch as your vector database.

 ## Planners
 sequences of actions that Semantic Kernel can execute to achieve a goal, such as booking a flight or writing some content.